 Honestly, this is the easiest way to move to Italy, as long as the other one at the party is down for it!
 There is a bit of paperwork to do but don’t forget!
 I have seen a number of couples stop at the wedding, and while Italy won’t kick you out, you aren’t going to want to let the permesso di soggiorno go.
 Do the paperwork to be sure you can live and work in Italy without challenges, and eventually get citizenship.
-For details on how to handle the marriage paperwork, and how to apply for your permesso di soggiorno check out the Moving to Italy Guide.
+For details on getting married in Italy, check out this blog.

 How do I move to Italy if I have family ties – work on your citizenship through ancestry!

 Once you have Italian citizenship through ancestry, moving to and living in Italy gets WAY easier.
 However, it is really not an easy path.
 You will need to prove your relationship back to your Italian ancestors, collecting all the paperwork and setting up a few meetings, and of course, a lot of waiting.
 It might cost a pretty penny if you need to hire help to gather documents and translate.
 To get started, this website is a great resource.